CallumHemsley/PenguinDevs/content/tldr/handling-images-tldr/index.md

 - Set `multiple` to true inside the `Dropzone` wrapper if you want users to be able to select multiple images.
 - Currently, only images are accepted.
 If you want any file to be accepted, remove the `accept` property from `Dropzone`.
-- As highlighted, `onDrop` is the function that will be called when an image is given.
+- As highlighted, `onDrop` is called when an image is given by the user, then we call `onImageDrop()` which we define below.

 ### Getting the Image file

-Next, let's start coding the `onDrop` function.
+Next, let's start coding the `onImageDrop` function.

 ```jsx{3}
 function App() {